 The Good Samaritan is a moving account told by the Great Physician of a compassionate outsider coming to the aid of a common man who was robbed, beaten, and left for dead.
-Christ urged, “Go and do likewise.”
-Many healthcare professionals today follow this model of kindness toward those who are most disadvantaged, making service to the poor an intentional career decision.
-Countless lives are preserved through their ongoing commitment, whether in their home communities or in distant locales.
+In concluding, Christ urged, “Go and do likewise.”
+Many healthcare professionals today follow this model of kindness toward those who are most disadvantaged, making service for and empowerment of the forgotten an intentional career commitment.
+Countless lives are preserved through their ongoing devotion, whether in their home communities or in distant locales.

 VALUES OF INMED

-- We are committed to the world’s most forgotten.
-We are called to serve the most marginalized people on earth, to relieve suffering, to facilitate sustainable improvements, and to respect those in need as active participants in their own wellbeing.
+- Service.
+Committed to the world’s most forgotten.
+Called to serve the most marginalized people on earth, to relieve suffering, to facilitate sustainable improvements, and to respect those in need as active participants in their own wellbeing.

-- We are stewards.
-We are managers, not owners, of the resources made available to us.
-We are efficient, effective, and transparent in our communications and relationships with our learners, partners, communities, and governments.
+- Stewardship.
+Stewards of resources, knowledge, and partnerships.
+We are committed to being efficient, effective, and transparent in our communications and relationships with our students, partners, communities, and governments.

-- We are partners.
-We actively seek association and cooperation with other people and organizations that share similar values and mission.
+- Partners.
+We actively seek association and cooperation with students, faculty, network, and organizations that share similar values and mission.

 PARTNERSHIP FOR COMPASSION

-INMED’s Executive Officers and Board of Directors are pleased to partner with an ever growing number of students, healthcare professionals, universities, residency programs, healthcare facilities, and national health leaders – all intent on inspiring and equipping healthcare professionals to “Go and do likewise” in service of our world’s most forgotten.
+INMED’s Executive Officers and Board of Directors are pleased to partner with an ever growing number of learners, healthcare professionals, universities, residency programs, healthcare facilities, and national health leaders – all intent on inspiring and equipping healthcare professionals to “Go and do likewise” to benefit our world’s most forgotten.